rchui/laminar/html/_sources/getting_started/deployment.md.txt

 ### Schedulers

-The scheduler submits layers for execution and tracks their completion.
+The scheduler starts executor processes and tracks their completion.
 The scheduler is a long running process that runs for the lifetime of a `Flow` execution.
 Scheduler processes should be run on reliable infrastructure that has high availability guarantees as the scheduler process will not recover on failure.

 Consider the following simple flow: